RaiderIO/keystone.guru/tutorials/contribution/adding_enemies.md

 t
 ![Control panel](https://raw.githubusercontent.com/Wotuu/keystone.guru/development/resources/assets/images/tutorials/contribution/add_enemies_4.png "Control panel")

-Before I go into details of what the buttons do, know that you can delete your created enemies/packs by RIGHT clicking the offending element on the map.
-You will then get the option to delete the enemy/pack/element.
-Editing existing elements DOES NOT WORK at the moment (though I will fix this soon) when using the 8. and 9. options.
-If you misplaced an enemy or pack, delete it and recreate it again.

 1. Zooms in the map (or use ctrl + mouse wheel)
 2. Zooms out the map (or use ctrl + mouse wheel)
 3. Draws an enemy pack (hotkey: a)